-Effective attic insulation reduces the need to use an attic fan to cool the house.
+Effective attic insulation reduces the need for an attic fan to cool the house.
 The insulation is designed to buffer a cool living space against searing hot attic temperatures or a warm living space against a cold attic.
-So, if your home’s attic is well insulated, you may not feel much of a difference by having an attic fan.
+So, if your home's attic is well insulated, you may not feel much difference by having an attic fan.

 Attic fans can keep an attic well-ventilated, preventing the growth of mold and mildew.

-As long as the outdoor temperature is lower than the indoor temperature, a whole house fan will help to cool down the home.
-Whole house fans can be used to offset the usage of energy-hungry central air conditioning units.
-Researchers at Iowa State University estimated that a whole house fan uses about 33-percent as much power as a central air conditioner.
-That’s based on a 2-1/2 ton air conditioner and $0.06 kWh cost.
+As long as the outdoor temperature is lower than the indoor temperature, a whole-house fan will help to cool down the home.
+Whole-house fans can be used to offset the usage of energy-hungry central air conditioning units.
+Researchers at Iowa State University estimated that a whole-house fan uses about 33% as much power as a central air conditioner.
+That’s based on a 2-1/2 ton air conditioner and a $0.06 kWh cost.

 Best for Cooling and Venting Ability: Tied

-A whole house fan generally will cool the home better because it actually moves the air within the house.
+A whole-house fan generally will cool the home better because it moves the air within the house.
+A whole-house fan is not as pronounced as a room fan but can be felt.
 It disperses hot air that has collected in the upper regions of your home and creates gentle air movement.
-A whole house fan is not as pronounced as a room fan, but it can be felt.

-Attic fans that mount behind existing gable vents can be installed in little time, as long as there is an existing power source in the attic.
-Powered roof vents are more difficult to install.
-These vents require a hole made in the roof, plus the exterior side of the fan integrated into the shingles.
+Attic fans that mount behind existing gable vents can be installed quickly if the attic has an existing power source.
+Powered roof vents are more challenging to install.
+These vents require a hole in the roof, plus the exterior side of the fan integrated into the shingles.